sahiloj/digmaster/README.md

             by @Sahil Ojha
 </pre>
 # digMaster
-DigMaster is a command-line tool written in Go for performing DNS lookups.
+digMaster is a command-line tool written in Go for performing DNS lookups.
 It allows users to quickly query DNS records for multiple subdomains specified in a file or entered interactively.
 The tool utilizes the dig command-line utility to retrieve DNS information and presents the results in a readable format.

 # Installation
 * From source: